Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 BY SEA – Direct ferries to Scotland run from Northern Ireland.
 An idea here – if you have plenty of days, you might consider combining 2 trips together – Exploring both Ireland and Scotland.
 You can check out our suggested itinerary to Ireland and Northern Ireland.

 BY TRAIN – Another way that might be cheaper but less comfortable is to get to England and take a train from London or Manchester to Edinburgh.
-We did that because we traveled during COVID and preferred a direct flight from Israel, and the closest to Scotland was Manchester from which we took a 3.5-hour train to Edinburgh.
+We did that because we traveled during COVID and preferred a direct flight, and the closest to Scotland was Manchester from which we took a 3.5-hour train to Edinburgh.
 After doing that we would not recommend it because of the hassle, we had to wait long hours for the train at night.

 When To Visit Scotland?

-In general, in Scotland the weather can be unexpected but as the old Scottish saying goes, “There’s no such thing as bad weather, only the wrong clothes!”.
+In general, in Scotland, the weather can be unexpected but as the old Scottish saying goes, “There’s no such thing as bad weather, only the wrong clothes!”.

 When it comes to rain, it is usually quite rainy all year as you can see in the chart below, with spring having the lowest rainfall data.